rfhussain/Running-a-Spark-Job-on-AWS-Cluster/aws-setup.md

 ![AWSEMR](/images/pem_file.PNG)

+##### We are going to use PuTTY to connect to the AWS clustered environment and to execute our job on AWS EMR.
+The steps are mentioned in the next section.

 On the AWS Console Page, under All Services, click on ```EMR``` which you can find under ```Analytics``` as shown below

 ![AWSEMR](/images/emr_analytics.png)